szokodiakos/typegoose/README.md

 The `options` object accepts `required`, `enum` and `default`, just like the `prop` decorator.
 In addition to these the following properties exactly one should be given:

-  - `items`: This will tell Typegoose that this is an array which consists of primitives (if `String`, `Number`, or other primitive type is given) or this is an array which consists of subdocuments (if it's extending the `Typegoose` class).
+  - `items`: This will tell Typegoose that this is an array which consists of primitives (if `String`, `Number`, or other primitive type is given) or this is an array which consists of subdocuments (if it's another class created annotated with Typegoose).

 ```typescript
 @arrayProp({ items: String })